danparizher/Pax-Academia/cogs/README.md

 The DetectAI cog implements the `detect-ai` slash command.

-Uses a hacky soltuion to open a browser, submit the text to the form and get the result back.
-(Correct me if I'm wrong, but this is a WIP).
+Uses a hacky solution to open a browser, submit the text to the form and get the result back.
+This feature of the bot is still a work in progress.
+The tool used or approach may change in the future.

 ## Dictionary

 The dictionary cog implements the `define` slash command, used to help define certain words.
-Uses more hacky HTML div element selction stuff to generate a response.
+Uses more hacky HTML div element selection stuff to generate a response.

 Returns an markdown embed with the definition, and some links to the pronunciation.

 ## MessageCounter

-The message counter cog does not implement any slash commands but (I assume) is used to keep track of how many messages a user has sent(?).
+The message counter cog does not implement any slash commands but is used to keep track of how many messages a user has sent.
+The message count for a user is used to check eligibility for applying to be a staff member.

 ## Misc